materik/snapshottestcase-ios/README.md

 * You can specify the following in your Test scheme Launch Environment:

-  `snapshotReferences`: The folder where the snapshot references are stored
+  `snapshotReferences`: The folder where the snapshot references are stored, default: `.`

-  `snapshotFailures`: The folder where the failing test result will end up
+  `snapshotFailures`: The folder where the failing test result will end up, default: `../_Failures`

   `snapshotTolerance`: A double which represents how much you allow the reference and result to diff, useful for CI environments, default: 0.0

 ---

-* **TIP:** Use `$(SRCROOT)` to point the references and failures to a location in your project, don't forget to *Expand Variables Based On* your app.

 * **TIP:** Add your `snapshotFailures` path to your `.gitignore` file, it is not necessary to be stored in version control.